 After your tasting, wine and dine at Shelton’s on site restaurant, Harvest Grill.

-Round Peak Vineyards was my favorite stop on our tour in September; I loved the relaxed vibe, sense of community, and the patio with expansive mountain views.
+Round Peak Vineyards is one of my favorite North Carolina wineries; I loved the relaxed vibe, sense of community, and the patio with expansive mountain views.

 If you’re there in early September, you can camp in the vineyard overnight at Skull Camp Out, a day full of wine, live music, barbecue, and bonfires.